Leaf: Other systems

-Pinnately (veined, netted, unicostate reticulate):- Single prominent midrib running from base to apex, secondary veins arising on both sides along the length of the primary midrib, running towards the margin or apex (tip), with a network of smaller veinlets forming a reticulum (mesh or network). e.g. Mangifera, Ficus religiosa, Psidium guajava, Hibiscus rosa-sinensis, Salix albaPalmately (multicostate reticulate):- More than one primary veins arising from a single point, running from base to apex. e.g. Liquidambar styraciflua This may be further subdivided;
+Pinnately (veined, netted, unicostate reticulate):- Single prominent midrib running from base to apex, secondary veins arising on both sides along the length of the primary midrib, running toward the margin or apex (tip), with a network of smaller veinlets forming a reticulum (mesh or network). e.g. Mangifera, Ficus religiosa, Psidium guajava, Hibiscus rosa-sinensis, Salix albaPalmately (multicostate reticulate):- More than one primary veins arising from a single point, running from base to apex. e.g. Liquidambar styraciflua This may be further subdivided;